antoniogiacomelli/RK0/README.md

 _RK0_ design approach denies the software-centric mindset that interfaces form alone carry enough meaning to guarantee system maintenance and evolution.
 This is an idea borrowed from general-purpose, transformative systems.
-Over the years I have observed that for cyber-physical systems, reality pushes back throug _hardware-dependency, time, ordering, causality and physical constraints_.
+For cyber-physical systems, reality pushes back through _hardware-dependency, time, ordering, causality and physical constraints_.
-It is simpler than it sounds.
 You can read more about that [here](https://github.com/antoniogiacomelli/RK0/wiki/Service-Semantics).

 ---